th7mo/notes/rekordbox.md

 [Rekordbox](https://rekordbox.com) is popular DJ software used by Pioneer DJ hardware.

+## Mixing in key
+[WIP: Explain how to set alphanumeric keys in rekordbox] [WIP: Explain how alphanumeric keys work in different note]

 ## Personal preferences
 ### View > Display Type
 * **Coloring of played tracks**: